-People with a learning disability, autism or both often have poorer physical and mental health than other people.
+People with a learning disability often have poorer physical and mental health than other people.
 We know that we need to understand why so that we can make a difference to people’s lives.

 One way we are doing this is by looking at why people die.
 This is sometimes called the learning disabilities mortality review or LeDeR for short.
 This kind of review has never happened before anywhere in the world.